dannypule/mango-node/README.md

 You will receive a Bearer token.
 Use this token in Postman or a similar application to add the following header:
 `Authorization: Bearer token.goes.here`

-View users this test command `http://localhost:5566/api/users`
+View mock users using this test command `http://localhost:5566/api/users`

 ## Heroku support